Cuts and Wounds of the Face

 Protect the eyes from any soap or antiseptics you may need to use on the wound.

 Wash the cut area well with soap and water, but do not scrub the wound.
 Remove any dirt particles from the area and let the water from the faucet run over it for several minutes.
-A dirty cut or scrape that is not thoroughly cleaned can cause scarring.
+A dirty cut or scrape that is not thoroughly cleaned can cause scarring and infection.

 Apply an antiseptic lotion or cream.